godotengine/godot-docs/classes/class_classdb.rst

 - :ref:`Array<class_Array>` **class_get_method_list** **(** :ref:`String<class_String>` class, :ref:`bool<class_bool>` no_inheritance=false **)** const

-Returns an array with all the methods of 'class' or its ancestry if 'no_inheritance' is false.
+Returns an array with all the methods of 'class' or its ancestry if 'no_inheritance' is ``false``.
 Every element of the array is a :ref:`Dictionary<class_Dictionary>` with the following keys: args, default_args, flags, id, name, return: (class_name, hint, hint_string, name, type, usage).

 .. _class_ClassDB_method_class_get_property: